ykdai/BasicPBC/README.md

 ```
 The colorized results will be saved at `results/`.

-To inference on your own data, put your animation clip(s) under `dataset/test/`.
-The clip folder should contain the colorized `gt` of the 1st frame and `line` of all frames.
-We provide a simple example `laughing_girl`.
+To play with your own data, put your anime clip(s) under `dataset/test/`.
+The clip folder should contain at least one colorized `gt` frame and `line` of all frames.
+We also provide two simple examples: `laughing_girl` and `smoke_explosion`.
 ```
 ├── dataset
     ├── test